laharms01/data146_repository/project1.md

 In order to determine the number of rows and columns in a given data frame, you must use the .shape function.
 If I were trying to do so with my dataf data frame in the above example I would type print(dataf.shape).

 Another way to describe the rows and columns of a data frame is through series.
 A series is a one-dimensional array that contains any type of data (pretty much the same thing as a column).
 Data frames are made through the combination of numerous series.

+> Import the gapminder.tsv data set and create a new data frame.
+Interrogate and describe the year variable within the data frame you created.
+Does this variable exhibit regular intervals?
+If you were to add new outcomes to the raw data in order to update and make it more current, which years would you add to each subset of observations?
+Stretch goal: can you identify how many new outcomes in total you would be adding to your data frame?

+It seems the year variable within the gapminder.tsv data set exhibits regular intervals of 5 years.
+The max year in each subset of data observations is 2007.
+In order to make this data more current I would include the years 2012 and 2017, adhering to the 5 year intervals present in the data before.

+Stretch Goal:
+To determine the total amount of new outcomes that will be added, I must first figure out how many countries are present in the data frame.
+There are a total of 1704 rows.
+Each country has 12 rows representing every 5 years between 1952 - 2007.
+1704 / 12 = 142.
+So there are 142 countries in our data frame and to make the data current we are adding two new rows (2012, 2017) to each of these.
+Thus the total number would be 142 * 2 = 284.